tamino-martinius/vscode-language-spacebars/README.md

 # language-spacebars package

-Adds syntax highlighting and snippets to Spacebars files in Atom.
+Adds syntax highlighting and snippets to Spacebars files in VS Code.
 Can also be used for Handlebars.

 ## Feedback